Noxtal/blog.noxtal.com/_posts/2020-07-24-hydra-cheatsheet.md

 ---
 layout: post
 title: THC Hydra Cheatsheet
 summary: A cheatsheet for the THC Hydra bruteforcing tool.
-THC Hydra is a tool developped by van Hauser / THC for bruteforcing credentials on multiple protocols.
+THC Hydra is a tool developed by van Hauser / THC for bruteforcing credentials on multiple protocols.
 date: 2020-07-24
 author: Noxtal
 categories: cheatsheets